FREQUENTLY ASKED QUESTIONS

 A. Yes.
 You will have to manage this yourself, however.
 This will not be provided by the volunteers along the course.

 A. Yes.
-Clif Gels (Chocolate, Razz and Vanilla) will be available for marathoners on the 2nd loop at the hydration stop near the 22 and 39 km marks.
+Gels will be available at the hydration stops near the 22k and 33k marks

 A. Yes.
-There will be mobile first aid along the course.
+There will be mobile first aiders and first aid tents located along the course.

 A. Yes.
 This kind of assistance is encouraged.
 It’s always great to see a familiar face along the course!